susom/redcap-em-giftcard-reward/README.md

 Gift Card Summary

-The Summary cron job will send a nightly updates to the Alert Email address specified in the configuration file.
+The Summary cron job will send a daily update at 6am to the Alert Email address specified in the configuration file.
 The nightly summary displays the following data:

 ![Nightly Summary](img/daily_summary.png)